Skagit Regional Health

 Skagit Regional Health is a health care system based in northwestern Washington state.
+It is headquartered in Mount Vernon, Washington.

 History

 Skagit Regional Health was formed on July 1, 2010, by a merger of the Skagit Valley Hospital and Skagit Valley Medical Center.

-On June 1, 2016, Skagit Regional Health signed a 30-year lease with Arlington-based Cascade Valley Hospital to take over operations and effectively merge the two systems.
+On June 1, 2016, Skagit Regional Health signed a 30-year lease with Arlington-based Cascade Valley Hospital to take over operations and effectively combine the two systems.